guppy-rs/hakari-on-omicron-perf/README.md

 ## Commands run

 The following commands were run as part of the test.
+This is a pretty representative sample of commands I've run against my repository in the last week.

 1. `cargo build`
 2. `cargo build --all-targets`